 Compression Bandaging for Lymphedema Management

-Compression bandaging is an essential part of Complete Decongestive Therapy (CDT).
+Compression bandaging is a temporary and essential part of Complete Decongestive Therapy (CDT).
 When used together with Manual Lymphatic Drainage (MLD) or Electro-Lymphatic Therapy (ELT), bandaging can significantly improve the degree of fluid reduction achieved in a single session.

 Because the lymphatic pathways are opened and flowing following a lymphatic drainage session, compression is able to encourage more fluid to move out of the affected area long after the session is over.